 Starch is a substance used for cooking.
-Another form is used to add firmness and shape to clothing.
+Another kind of starch is used to add firmness and shape to clothing.
 Starch poisoning occurs when someone swallows starch.
 This can be by accident or on purpose.

 Cooking and laundry starch are both made from vegetable products, most commonly: